UFC Fight Night: Iaquinta vs. Cowboy: Predictions & Analysis

 A few statistical edges stand out.
 Theodorou throws significantly more leather — a 1.8 sig. strike per minute gap.
 Brunson is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Theodorou has tighter striking defense, making opponents miss more often.

 The Pick: Elias Theodorou over Derek Brunson.
-The model gives Theodorou a slight nod at 59% — this could easily go either way.
-The market implies 49% for Brunson, but our model sees only 41%.
-That 8-point gap favoring Theodorou is worth watching.
+This is essentially a pick'em.
+The model nudges toward Theodorou at 54%, but there's almost nothing separating these two.
+The market implies 49% for Brunson, but our model sees only 46%.
+That 3-point gap favoring Theodorou is worth watching.

 Shane Burgos vs Cub Swanson